 - "s" hook to make it easier to hook onto knobs or pulls to make your keychain

-3. Fold cord in half and put the loop through the front of the lobster clasp and put the tails of that cord through the loop to create a larkshead knot.
+- Fold cord in half and put the loop through the front of the lobster clasp and put the tails of that cord through the loop to create a larks head knot.

-4. The the right strand and bring it across the 2 center strands of cord, place the left strand in front of the right strand and loop the left strand behind all of the strands and through the loop from the initial right strand.
-That is a half square knot.
+- Take the right stand and bring it across the 2 center strands of the cord, place the left strand in front of the right strand and loop the left strand behind all of the strands and through the loop from the initial right strand.
+This is a half square knot.

-6. Thread the bead through the center 2 strands and finish with a gathering knot.
+- Thread the bead through the center 2 stands and finish with a gathering knot.

 Don't worry...
 I made a video for you to follow along 😉